oss-tsukuba/gfarm-s3-minio-web/README.md

 ## Backup

-Please keep configuration files and passwords of Gfarm S3 in a safe space. gfarm-s3-minio-web does not use data like a database.
+Please keep configuration files of Gfarm S3 in a safe space.

+- config.env
+- docker-compose.override.yml (if changed)

+gfarm-s3-minio-web does not use data like a database.
 Files of Gfarm will be stored carefully on Gfarm.

 ## Logging

+- run `make logs` to show log of gfminio (main container)
-- run `make logs@<container name>` for containers to show
+- run `make logs@<container name>` to show log of the other containr
+- run `make logs-follow` or `make logs-follow@<container name>` to follow log
+    - NOTE: These are not included in the backup.
     - NOTE: These logs are removed when running `make reborn` or `make down`

 You can describe docker-compose.override.yml to change logging driver.